Environmental provisions in Economic Partnership Agreements: Implications for developing countries

 Bilateral and regional trade agreements (RTAs) have proliferated over the past decade, and even as they set out the basis for their respective parties' trade relations, their provisions have increasingly included environmental provisions.
 This trend has grown rapidly and stems from the recognition that economic and environmental policies are interlinked and should take account of each other.
 The countries leading this trend are mainly OECD countries (including the United States, Canada and the European Union).
-The attempt to achieve mutual supportiveness of trade and environmental measures within international and regional trade agreements has therefore become more or less routine.
-Having said that, the degree to which environmental issues are included in trade agreements is still controversial.
+The attempt to achieve mutual supportiveness of trade and environmental measures within international and regional trade agreements has therefore become more or less routine; however, the degree to which environmental issues are included in trade agreements remains controversial.

-Developing countries, in particular, have been cautious about incorporating trade and environment at the multilateral level.
+Developing countries in particular have been cautious about incorporating trade and environment at the multilateral level.
 Many are therefore wary of incorporating trade and environment in regional trade agreements for fear of prejudicing their multilateral positions.
-Nevertheless, the European Union (EU) has incorporated environmental provisions into the agreements it is negotiating with African, Caribbean and Pacific countries and they reflect varying degrees of substance and ambition ranging from mere exception clauses to a full chapter on environment.
+Nevertheless, the EU has incorporated environmental provisions into the agreements it is negotiating with African, Caribbean and Pacific (ACP) countries and they reflect varying degrees of substance and ambition ranging from mere exception clauses to a full chapter on environment.

-As the first EPA to be concluded and signed, the Agreement between the CARIFORUM States and the European Union (C-EPA) was always going to be the benchmark against which the other EPAs would be measured, so it is not surprising that countries continuing to negotiate with the EU will look at the C-EPA for the environmental provisions it contains in order to learn lessons.
+As the first EPA to be concluded and signed, the Agreement between the CARIFORUM States and the EU (C-EPA) was always going to be the benchmark against which the other EPAs would be measured, so it is not surprising that those countries that continue to negotiate with the EU will look at the C-EPA for the environmental provisions it contains in order to learn lessons.

 Natural resources and the environment

-The scope of the environment issues under the C-EPA environment chapter appears to be rather broad and generic; pursuant to their commitment to sustainable development, the parties in the C-EPA are "resolved to conserve, protect and improve the environment".
+The scope of the environment issues under the C-EPA environment chapter is rather broad and generic; pursuant to their commitment to sustainable development, the parties in the C-EPA are "resolved to conserve, protect and improve the environment".
 The reference to "sustainable management of natural resources and the environment" in Article 183 recalls environment and natural resources as cross-cutting and thematic issues in the Cotonou Agreement.

 Also included in the scope of environmental issues under the C-EPA are: environmental technologies, renewable and energy-efficient goods and services and eco-labelled goods.
 The East African Community (EAC) interim EPA does not spell out the precise scope of environmental issues; instead a marker is set down for future provisions on trade, environment and sustainable development in the rendez-vous clause.